alxtrnr/bongo-twisty/content/blog/Random jottings  Not so serious notes from a not so old wrinkly old git.md

 +++
-title = "Random jottings  Not so serious notes from a not so old wrinkly old git " description = "" date = "2007-02-20" draft = false tags = ["monaxle: blog"] toc = false
+title = "Random jottings - Not so serious notes from a not so old wrinkly old git " description = "" date = "2007-02-20" draft = false tags = []
+toc = false
 +++